United States Cyber Command: Cyber National Mission Force (CNMF)

 CNMF was activated on 27 January 2014, as an element of USCYBERCOM.
-At inception, CNMF consisted of 21 teams, broken down into 13 National Mission Teams (NMT) and 8 National Support Teams (NST).
+At inception, CNMF consisted of 21 teams, broken down into 13 National Mission Teams (NMTs) and 8 National Support Teams (NSTs).
 Today, CNMF has expanded to 39 joint cyber teams consisting of over 2,000 service members and civilian members across the U.S. Armed Forces On 25 October 2022, SECDEF Lloyd Austin authorized CNMF to become a subordinate unified command underneath USCYBERCOM.
-Following this, on 19 December 2022, then-USCYBERCOM Commander (CDRUSCYBERCOM) General Paul Nakasone presided over a ceremony to establish the CNMF with the new "sub-unified" command status.
+Following this, on 19 December 2022, USCYBERCOM Commander (CDRUSCYBERCOM) General Paul Nakasone presided over a ceremony to establish the CNMF with the new "sub-unified" command status.

-MajGen Lorna M. Mahlock has served as CNMF Commander since January 2024.
+Brigadier General (BG) Matthew J. Lennox has served as CNMF Commander since 13 March 2026.

-CNMF is one of three USCYBERCOM forces that would react to a cyber attack on the United States.
-The other two forces are the Cyber Combat Mission Force assigned to the operational control of individual U.S. combatant commanders, and the Cyber Protection Force that helps operate and defend the DODIN.
+CNMF is one of three USCYBERCOM forces that would react to a cyber-attack on the United States.
+The other two forces are the Cyber Combat Mission Force assigned to the operational control of individual U.S. combatant commanders, and the Cyber Protection Force that helps operate and defend the DoDIN.

 CNMF is composed of cyber mission force teams across services that support the CNMF mission through their specific respective assignments: